FREQUENTLY ASKED QUESTIONS

-All three projects described requires specific skill sets – filmmaking and events organising, also experience in working with indigenous cultures for instance accompanying leaders on overseas tours, and crucially in convening constructive dialogue between indigenous peoples and Westernised society.
+All three projects described requires specific skill sets – film making and events organising, also experience in working with indigenous cultures for instance accompanying leaders on overseas tours, and crucially in convening constructive dialogue between indigenous peoples and Westernised society.
 What experience do Le Ciel Foundation staff have of these types of work?

 All the members of Le Ciel are initiated into ancestral traditions, at the very heart of communities that uphold and protect rituals and defend the sacred.
-The fact that these extraordinary masters have agreed to participate, even though many would prefer to remain at home speaks well of the organisation.
+The fact that these extraordinary elders have agreed to participate, even though many would prefer to remain at home speaks well of the organisation.

-The creation of the film is the product of Lucy Martens, an experienced filmmaker.
 Concerning the other projects, it regards administrative, curatorial, organizational, networking skills and each member of this foundation has a specific quality or the appropriate network for these projects to come to life.

 Q9: What, if any partnerships is Le Ciel forming with other groups working to communicate the power of indigenous wisdom?